 DIVORCING AND WANT TO WORK OUT NEW WAYS OF RELATING TO CHILDREN AND FRIENDS?

-Process isn't, for couples, like ordinary counselling.
-We are not going on an open ended journey.
-We are going to identify real problems so that you can fix them.
+Process is different in some ways to individual counselling.
+It's not an open ended journey.
+We can identify real problems so that you can fix them.

-Careers develop or bomb.
-Your family economics change.
+Careers develop, change.
+Family economics change.
 Children come along.
-But we fail to negotiate and adapt.
+We can't always negotiate and adapt.
 We live in a high stress and fast changing culture.
-I understand this.